How to Get Book Reviews (in 5 Smart Steps)

 Step 1: Identify your audience

 Now, using the 5 W’s of Storytelling, we’ll start with the first question you should be asking yourself: who?
-“A 5-star book review is wonderful, but ultimately you want to sell copies of your book, so you need to think strategically about which media outlets to target and who reads them,” says book publicist Hannah Hargrave.
+“A 5-star review is wonderful, but ultimately you want to sell copies, so you need to think strategically about which media outlets to target and who reads them,” says literary publicist Hannah Hargrave.

 Kick off by asking yourself these questions: